... LIVE

 Counties With Emissions Testing in 2026

-The 17 Texas counties that still require emissions testing are: Brazoria, Collin, Dallas, Denton, El Paso, Ellis, Fort Bend, Galveston, Harris, Johnson, Kaufman, Montgomery, Parker, Rockwall, Tarrant, Travis, and Williamson.
-Vehicles in these counties require a biennial emissions inspection in addition to paying the inspection replacement fee.
+The 17 Texas counties that still require emissions testing: Brazoria, Collin, Dallas, Denton, El Paso, Ellis, Fort Bend, Galveston, Harris, Johnson, Kaufman, Montgomery, Parker, Rockwall, Tarrant, Travis, and Williamson.
+Vehicles in these counties require biennial emissions inspection plus the inspection replacement fee.
 Exempt vehicles include motorcycles, diesel vehicles under 14,000 lbs, vehicles 1996 and older, and new vehicles in their first two years.

 Texas vs Other States — TT&L Comparison